Rashmivishmika1229/SLTC0370/README.md

 ## Figma Design

 This UI was designed using Figma before development.
+You can view it from below link.

 <p align="center">
   <a href="https://www.figma.com/design/JFRXnldjzBUZikIXPdCy7c/app-assignment?node-id=36-805&t=mn8DddLN0XvGmWt5-1">